conghui/swfwi/README.md

   vim run.sh      # choose the task you want to start ./run.sh
 ```

+If you want to run `enfwi` or `enfwi-sw`, you will need perturbation files as
+input.
+You can generate this file by compiling and runing the `

 ## Show result
 In the same directory where you run the case, you can check the result including